How to Protect Your Email Privacy Online

 Use a disposable email for sign-ups

 The single most effective step you can take is to never give your real email address to untrusted websites.
 Use a temporary, disposable email address for any sign-up, free trial, or one-time download.
-If the service leaks, sells, or abuses your address — it auto-expires anyway, taking any risk with it.
+If the service leaks, sells, or misuses your address, it has already expired and taken any risk with it.

 Block email tracking pixels

 Most modern email clients can block remote image loading, which disables tracking pixels.
-In Gmail, go to Settings → General → Images → "Ask before displaying external images".
-In Apple Mail, go to Settings → Privacy → Protect Mail Activity.
+In Gmail, go to Settings, then General, then Images, and select "Ask before displaying external images".
+In Apple Mail, go to Settings, then Privacy, then Protect Mail Activity.
 The Hey email client blocks tracking by default.
 Browser extensions like PixelBlock (Chrome) can also help.
+For the full technical picture of what tracking pixels collect and how link tracking works even with images disabled, see our guide on how companies track you through email.

 Create separate email addresses by purpose

 Use a tiered email system: one address for banking and important accounts (never shared publicly), one for shopping and services, one for newsletters and promotions, and disposable addresses for everything else.
-This way, if any tier gets compromised, your core accounts remain untouched.
+If any tier gets compromised, your core accounts stay untouched.

 Check if your email has been breached

 Use Have I Been Pwned (haveibeenpwned.com) to check whether your email address has appeared in a known data breach.
 The service is free and maintained by security researcher Troy Hunt.
-If your address appears, change any passwords associated with it immediately and enable two-factor authentication on those accounts.
+If your address appears, change any passwords associated with it immediately and turn on two-factor authentication on those accounts.

 Use email aliasing services